 If you are unsure whether or not your relationship is TPE or abuse, let your instincts be your guide.
 The goal should be for both partners to feel more fulfilled and taken care of.
 And no matter what anyone says, the sub always has the right to get out of an abusive relationship.

 Who is a TPE Relationship Agreement Good For?

 Even though Total Power Exchange might look abusive to vanillas, it can bring incredible meaning and happiness to a Dom/sub couple.
 I don’t recommend entering a TPE relationship unless you’ve known the person for a very long time, and you 100%, completely trust them.
 This goes for both the Dom and the sub.

-You can also check out my guide for online and long-distance BDSM relationships here to give you some examples.
+For more information and examples, check out my guide for online and long-distance BDSM relationships.

 Examples of Total Power Exchange in relationships

 Although a Total Power Exchange relationship can be any form of Dom/sub, like DD/lg, Owner/pet, or Boss/secretary, it is most likely a Master/slave agreement.
 Just like in real life, a Master has complete and total control over a slave, so it also is in TPE.
 Here are some examples of what it can look like in BDSM:

 - Choosing the slave’s clothing, diet, and other aspects of day-to-day life